Hexagonalization of Fishnet integrals II: overlaps and multi-point correlators: Outlooks

 \section{Outlooks}

 The formulae obtained in the present work achieve an integrability-based representation of multi-point Fishnet Feynman diagrams, in terms of the separated variables of the Fishnet lattice.
 The latter are the rapidities and the spin of the mirror excitations of Fishnet CFT, that is the quantum numbers of the eigenfunctions of a non-compact $SO(1,5)$ spin-chain with fixed boundary conditions \cite{Derkachov2020, Derkachov:2020zvv}.
-The derivation of this representation for a generic multi-point Fishnet integral -- inspired by the hexagonalisation procedure for correlation functions in $\mathcal{N}=4$ SYM \cite{Basso:2015zoa} -- consists first in defining a cutting of the Fishnet into triangular tiles, that are computed in general form in this the paper, then of the SoV transformation of the Fishnet contained in each tile, and finally of assembling back the tiles.
+The derivation of this representation for a generic multi-point Fishnet integral -- inspired by the hexagonalisation procedure for correlation functions in $\mathcal{N}=4$ SYM \cite{Basso:2015zoa} -- consists first in defining a cutting of the Fishnet into triangular tiles, that are computed in general form in this paper, then of the SoV transformation of the Fishnet contained in each tile, and finally of assembling back the tiles.
 The SoV representation has been applied successfully in \cite{Derkachov2020} for the simpler case of four-point Fishnets at any loop order, providing a first-principle derivation of the BMN representation by Basso and Dixon \cite{Basso:2017jwq}.
-The result of the present work allow to go beyond four-point, and provide the setting for a light and efficient way of computing higher-loop multi-point Fishnet integrals with disk topology \cite{withFrancesco}.
+The results of the present work allow to go beyond four-point, and provide the setting for an efficient way of computing higher-loop multi-point Fishnet integrals with disk topology, promptly applied by F.~Aprile and the author to the five-point Ladder integrals in \cite{Aprile:2023gnh}.
 The latter class of integrals is practically unknown, with few exceptions at the lowest orders and in special kinematics, in spite of the fact that they play an important role in the perturbative computations of higher-point Feynman integrals in massless QFT.
 A simplified starting point in such a direction could be the planar light-cone polygon kinematics of \cite{Bercini:2020msp, Olivucci:2022aza, Kostov:2022vup}, where we expect a significant trivialization of matrix part of SoV representation.